Ulpotha, Sri Lanka

 When to Go

-During both the Summer season (June to August) and the Winter season (November to March) the weather is hot and the group holidays coincide with the end of the rainy season, though the summer months can be slightly wet.
+During both the Summer season (June to August) and the Winter season (November to March) the weather is hot and the group holidays coincide with the end of the rainy season, though June and November months can be slightly wet sometimes.

 Christmas and New Year is a time for celebration at Ulpotha and very popular, so book ahead to avoid disappointment or avoid this period if you’re looking for a quiet escape.
 You can’t book solo rooms during this time.